-Decorate your home for winter with bconnected inspiration!Architecture Art Bconnectedmallorca Interior Design Real Estate
+Decorate your home for winter with bconnected inspiration!Architecture Art Bconnectedmallorca Exclusive Interior Design Investment Real Estate Secret Marketing

 As the temperatures are dropping and we are approaching the holidays, we are feeling that cosy feeling that has us chilling at home by the fire with our feet up and wrapped in a warm blanket.
 Creating that warm cosy ambience at home which promotes the feelings of wellbeing and contentment is known as “Hygge”, originating in Scandinavia where it is dark and cold a lot of the year and they have made the most of their weather conditions by creating their sanctuaries at home .
 Designing it exactly how you like it with the colours and pieces of furniture that really resonate with you.

 We have created a Winter Inspiration board on our Pinterest page with beautiful photos of cosy homes that we love.
 Perhaps you can get some ideas for decorating your personal space.
 Feel free to share your own photos with us!

 5 Ways to create Hygge atmosphere in your home:

 1. Hygge is all about bringing nature indoors.
 Plants can be extremely soothing and therapeutic, whilst caring for them and having that responsibility is another important part of wellness that can benefit your wellbeing greatly.
 They create a calmness in your home and it’s always good fun picking out which one suits your space along with the pot it goes in.

 2. Liven up the room with a patterned rug that lifts your spirits every time you see it.
 Rugs are the ideal cosy features to the room, whether its sheepskin, berber rugs or wool.
 It can be a neutral colour or made more of a feature with a bright colour.